Exabyte-io/documentation/docs/workflows/data/templates.md

 and it is assumed to return a number inside its standard output.

-Then the units inside any of the following subworkflows can reference the result of this unit at **runtime** by using a special template variable inside its input template like so.
+Then the units inside any of the following subworkflows can reference the result of this unit at **runtime** by using a special template variable inside its input template like so:

 ```jinja
 NBANDS = {% raw %} {{grep-nbands.stdout}} {% endraw %}